dansharisan/stenup/readme.md

 - Default roles and permissions will be added when running RolesAndPermissionsSeeder.
 - There are 3 default roles: ADMINISTRATOR, MODERATOR, and MEMBER
 - You can add new roles and adjust permissions in admin panel.
-- Use PermissionType when you want to create/edit permissions.
+- Use PermissionEnum when you want to create/edit permissions.
 Don't forget to build seeder to add then into database as well.
 - AccountSeeder can be used to create admin account.
 Password is hashed using bcrypt with 10 rounds.
 You can hash it here: https://bcrypt-generator.com/

 # Installation